pgreze/blog/content/posts/2021-01-08-gradle-custom-shortcut.md

 if you're trying to use Gradle without Android Studio's help, you will probably fallback to your default system JDK, which is not the one that Android Studio is using.
-It can affects you in 2 ways:
+It can affect you in 2 ways:

 1. not re-using the existing Gradle daemon (!!)
 1. not re-using your build cache (if your default JDK has a different version than the AS's one)